-The immigration rate to Mexico (i.e., the number of people who move to Mexico from abroad, who are overwhelmingly return migrants) has entered a moderate decline, moving from 3.7 per 1,000 in the fall of 2008 to 2.1 per 1,000 three years later in the fall of 2011.
+The immigration rate to Mexico (i.e., the number of people who move to Mexico from abroad, who are overwhelmingly return migrants) has entered a moderate decline, moving from 3.7 per 1,000 in fall 2008, to 2.1 per 1,000 in fall 2012.

 Note: ENOE asks Mexican households to enumerate any members of the household are who living abroad at the time of the interview.
 Accordingly, it does not capture the emigration of entire families where no member of the household remains in Mexico.

-Which areas/regions of Mexico sent the most migrants to the United States in 2010?
+Which areas/regions do most Mexican migrants in the United States come from?

-In 2010, traditional sending states such as Michoacán (nearly 16 percent of the 492,000 Mexicans who went to the United States), Guanajuato (11 percent), and Jalisco (10 percent) accounted for the largest numbers of Mexican migrants who headed toward the United States (as a reference, see an overall map of Mexican states here.
+In 2010, traditional sending states such as Michoacan (nearly 16 percent of the 492,000 Mexicans who went to the United States), Guanajuato (11 percent), and Jalisco (10 percent) accounted for the largest numbers of Mexican migrants who headed toward the United States (as a reference, see an overall map of Mexican states on the INEGI website).
 This is a shift from recent years when larger shares of migrants came from new sending states in southern and eastern Mexico.
 The most significant drops were recorded in the states of Chiapas and Veracruz.
 Between 2007 and 2010, migrants from Chiapas declined from 12 percent to 7 percent of the total outflow from Mexico.
-Similarly, migrants from Veracruz declined from nearly 8 percent to 3 percent of the total outflow over the same period.
+Similarly, migrants from Veracruz declined from nearly 8 percent to 3 percent of the total outflow over the same period

 How many immigrants in the United States have health insurance?